Charmaine Lurch: Work

 Lurch's work often incorporates themes of world histories, Black history, diversity, equity and environmental issues.
 She is active as an art educator in Toronto.
-As a lead artist with the non-profit group Inner City Angels, Lurch leads interdisciplinary public art projects involving children.
+As a lead artist with the non-profit group Inner City Angels, Lurch lead interdisciplinary public art projects involving art education.
 Her sculpture Bees is installed in the Regent Park social housing development in Toronto.
 She cites artists including Lynette Yiadom Boakye, Jasmine Thomas-Grivan, Denyse Thomasos, and Theaster Gates as inspirations.
 Lurch has been critical of the way the traditional power structures of the art world systematically exclude artists of colour.
+Her work excavates the social, political, economic, and ecological entanglements that connect life to land, to labour, and to collective survival.
+Freedom seekers building infrastructure, bees sustaining ecosystems, pollen carrying futures, and Bob Marley's voice urging us to move forward all appear in her installations.

 Major exhibitions

 Lurch's work has been exhibited at a number of venues including the Royal Ontario Museum, Nuit Blanche, the University of British Columbia, and the National Gallery of Jamaica.
 Her work A Mobile and Visible Carriage was prominently featured in the group show Every.Now.Then at the Art Gallery of Ontario in 2017.